eucalyptus/euca-demo/doc/install-hp-pal20a-1-manual.md

 ### Runtime Configuration

-1. (CLC): Use Eucalyptus Administrator credentials
+1. Use Eucalyptus Administrator credentials

     Note that there is a limit to the number of times the primary key and certificate can be downloaded, without deleting and recreating them.
 So, insure you do not